CarInsurance.com Insights

 Learn more about who has the cheapest full coverage auto insurance

-In South Dakota, drivers with a history of such violations typically pay $709 more annually than drivers with clean records.
+A driver with a history of traffic violations pays $709 more annually in South Dakota than an individual with a clean driving record.

-Cheap car insurance in South Dakota after a speeding ticket
+Cheap car insurance rates after a speeding ticket in South Dakota

-If you have a speeding ticket on your South Dakota driving record and you are looking for cheap car insurance, Nationwide offers the cheapest full-coverage auto insurance for drivers with a speeding ticket, with an average rate of $1,564 per year.
+If you’ve got a speeding ticket on your South Dakota driving record and need affordable car insurance, Nationwide might be the answer.
+With an average annual rate of $1,564, Nationwide offers the cheapest full coverage auto insurance options for drivers with speeding tickets in South Dakota.

 CompanyRates before speedingAfter speeding (1-29 mph over limit)% difference$ difference